kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/secure_boot.md

     kubernetes.io/arch: amd64
 ```

-# Building and signing a ModuleLoader container image
+# Building and signing a kmod image

 The YAML below should build a new container image using the
 [source code from the repo](https://github.com/kubernetes-sigs/kernel-module-management/tree/main/ci/kmm-kmod) (this